Latest rail strikes: Are you due compensation and how to claim

 Latest rail strike information: Are you affected?

-The government and the ASLEF union agreed on a pay deal in principle on August 14th 2024, and in September, members voted to back the pay deal, which could finally signal the end to two years of rail strikes.
+The government and the ASLEF union agreed on a pay deal in principle on August 14th 2024, and in September, members voted to back the pay deal, which is hoped will signal the end to two years of rail strikes.
+Talks with the RMT union, however, are ongoing, so we could yet see further rail strikes as we head into 2025.

 Upcoming rail strikes